Leila Djansi

-Leila Afua Djansi (born 1981) is an American and Ghanaian filmmaker who started her film career in the Ghana film industry.
+Leila Afua Djansi is an American-Ghanaian filmmaker who started her film career in the Ghana film industry.

 Early life

-Leila Djansi was born Leila Afua Djansi in 1981.
-Her father was a pilot and her mother a Senior Nursing Officer.
+Leila Afua Djansi was born on 17 July, Her father was a pilot, and her mother, a senior nursing officer.
 Djansi grew up in India and Ghana.
-Although acting and writing were her hobbies, her career ambition was to become a gynecologist, a plan that later changed when she developed an interest in forensics.
-Ready to delve into the field of criminology, another career change occurred when she met the Ghanaian actor Sam Odoi, who convinced her to write a script for him.
-She was 19 years old when her script Babina was made into a movie by Producer Akwetey Kanyi.
+Although acting and writing were her hobbies, her career ambition was to become a gynaecologist, a plan that later changed when she developed an interest in forensics.
+While studying criminology, another career change occurred when she met the Ghanaian actor Sam Odoi, who convinced her to write a script for him.
+She was 19 years old when her script Babina was made into a movie by producer Akwetey Kanyi.

 Education

 Djansi attended the Kabore Primary and JSS, Mawuli School for primary, junior and secondary education respectively all located in Ho, in the Volta Region of Ghana.

-She began her film education at the National Film and Television School, but left Ghana for the United States to continue her Film and Television Degree at Savannah College of Art and Design on an artistic Honors Scholarship.
+She began her film education at the National Film and Television School, but left Ghana for the United States to continue her Film and Television Degree at Savannah College of Art and Design on an artistic honour scholarship.